-Admissions Requirements are used to assess all applicants to The King's University in areas of potential for academic success, spiritual standing and growth, and alignment with the University's Vision and Mission.
-The following outlines the requirements for each student category, these requirements are in addition to the regular application for admission, application fee, etc.
+Admission Requirements are used to assess all applicants to The King's University in areas of potential for academic success, spiritual standing and growth, and alignment with the university's vision and mission.
+The following outlines the requirements for each student category; these requirements are in addition to the regular application for admission, essay, application fee, etc.